 The Revenue Commissioners is empowered to take action against infringements of intellectual property rights at points of importation into the State.
 Revenue is also responsible for liaison and intelligence sharing, with other enforcement agencies, and in particular the National Bureau of Criminal Investigation in An Garda Síochána.
 An Garda Síochána has a dedicated Anti-Racketeering Unit that deals also with the protection of intellectual property rights within the State such as in the case of illicit pirated and counterfeit goods.

 European Observatory on Enforcement of Intellectual Property Rights

 World Intellectual Property Organisation (WIPO)

 Office of the Revenue Commissioners

 An Garda Síochána

-European Commission (DG Trade) public consultation on intellectual property protection and enforcement in third countries
+European Commissions report on the protection and enforcement of intellectual property rights in third countries (2023)

 Agorateka (derived from the Greek words Agora which refers to a market place while Tèka refers to a library) is an initiative of the EUIPO (European Union Intellectual Property Office) to promote legal sourcing of various copyrighted content.